Your browser is out-of-date!

 Starling has lost count of the emotional moments.

 But he has come up against the tragedies.
-Starling took a call that same day from Michael Drye, an older acquaintance who had done work for him in the past.
+Starling took a call that same day from Michael Drye, an older acquaintance of his wife’s and who had done work for her in the past.
 Drye who was stranded on the second story of his home along with his wife and his seven-year-old grandson.
 “As he was on the phone, he described an 18-wheeler floating down his street,” Starling said.
 He urged Drye to stay in touch.

 Sadly, he found out that all three people lost their lives, swept away by the ravaging floodwaters.

 Starling praised iHeartMedia’s engineers including Ben Brinitzer and Jeff Littlejohn for helping to keep WWNC on the air throughout the storm and its aftermath.
-WWNC has been simulcasting to the entire Asheville seven-station cluster.
+WWNC has been simulcasting to the entire Asheville seven-station cluster commercial-free.

 He also commended Kent Terry, technical operations director for iHeartMedia, for providing IT assistance.
 “He’s taken my calls at 2 in the morning and remoted in and fixed whatever we’ve needed, the absolute pinnacle of support,” Starling said.